 As a Concierge, I have noticed many misconceptions that visitors have concerning Stockholm and Sweden over the years.
 For example, there are no dog sledding tours of Stockholm in the winter (not enough snow) nor can one "see the archipelago" during a spare hour in the afternoon (it is large and you need at least 3 hours to glimpse just the inner archipelago).
 Then there is something else that I am slowly realizing may also be a misconception about Sweden.
 Over the years I have always been surprised by the amount of guests who want to have a massage when visiting Stockholm.
-While I do often visit spas myself when I travel abroad, it is mainly because treatments are about half the price they are back in Sweden (a 50 minute massage here will cost you between 600 and 1200 SEK).
+While I do often visit spas myself when I travel abroad, it is mainly because treatments are about half the price they are back in Sweden (a 50 minute massage here will cost you around 1000 SEK).
 So why would a visitor to Sweden want to pay double the price they would pay back home for a massage?
 It was when a guest told me that when he was in Sweden he had to, of course, try a "Swedish Massage" that I realized the reason.
 Some visitors think that they are immersing themselves in Swedish culture by having a massage, much like one might when visiting a hamam in Turkey.

 Turn-of-the-century Stockholm spa?
 By Eugene Jansson